-Even when a faculty member willingly takes on a distance education course on a work-for-hire basis, the statement clarifies a key condition: "the faculty member should, at a minimum, retain the right to take credit for creative contributions, to reproduce the work for his or her instructional purposes, and to incorporate the work in future scholarly works authored by the faculty member."
+Even when a faculty member willingly creates a distance education course on a work-for-hire basis, the statement clarifies a key condition: "the faculty member should, at a minimum, retain the right to take credit for creative contributions, to reproduce the work for his or her instructional purposes, and to incorporate the work in future scholarly works authored by the faculty member."

-Principle 11 was additionally informed by recent evidence of university technology transfer offices abrogating the academic freedom rights of faculty related to IP decisions pertaining to their research (some of these cases are discussed above or in Recommended Principles to Guide Academy-Industry Relations), and also by a 2010 faculty Advisory Board ruling in an academic freedom case involving a dispute between Stanford University and a Stanford professor (also discussed in Recommended Principles).
+Principle 11 was additionally informed by recent evidence of university technology-transfer offices abrogating the academic freedom rights of faculty in intellectual property decisions pertaining to their research (some of these cases are discussed above or in Recommended Principles to Guide Academy-Industry Relations) and by a 2010 faculty advisory board ruling in an academic freedom case involving a dispute between Stanford University and a Stanford professor (also discussed in Recommended Principles).

-Principle 12 (below) grows directly out of earlier AAUP policy statements on IP-related issues discussed under Principle 11 immediately above here.
-The AAUP has already recommended that a campus IP committee "play a role in policy development."
-The AAUP's 2004 "Statement on Corporate Funding of Academic Research" further observes: "Consistent with principles of sound academic governance, the faculty should have a major role not only in formulating the institution's policy with respect to research undertaken in collaboration with industry, but also in developing the institution's plan for assessing the effectiveness of the policy."
-The AAUP has long asserted the faculty's primary responsibility for the "subject matter and methods" of research, a principle reaffirmed in the 1966 "Statement on Government of Colleges and Universities."
-With regard to Principle 13, one should note that the AAUP's "Statement on Graduate Students" points out that "graduate students are entitled to the protection of their intellectual property rights."
-More broadly, The AAUP's 1999 "Sample Intellectual Property Policy & Contract Language" takes a parallel approach to the one offered here: "In light of the changing legislative environment, and in view of the evolution of contracts and policies in the intellectual property area AAUP believes that the establishment of an ongoing Intellectual Property Committee representing both faculty and administration would serve a useful purpose in both collective bargaining and non-collective bargaining environments.
+Principle 12 grows directly out of earlier AAUP policy statements on intellectual property-related issues.
+The AAUP has already recommended that a campus intellectual property committee "play a role in policy development."
+The AAUP's 2004 Statement on Corporate Funding of Academic Research further observes, "Consistent with principles of sound academic governance, the faculty should have a major role not only in formulating the institution's policy with respect to research undertaken in collaboration with industry, but also in developing the institution's plan for assessing the effectiveness of the policy."
+The AAUP has long asserted the faculty's primary responsibility for the "subject matter and methods" of research, a principle reaffirmed in the 1966 Statement on Government of Colleges and Universities.
+With regard to principle 13, one should note that the AAUP's Statement on Graduate Students points out that "graduate students are entitled to the protection of their intellectual property rights."
+More broadly, the AAUP's 1999 Sample Intellectual Property Policy and Contract Language takes a parallel approach to the one offered here:

+In light of the changing legislative environment, and in view of the evolution of contracts and policies in the intellectual property area, AAUP believes that the establishment of an on-going Intellectual Property Committee representing both faculty and administration would serve a useful purpose in both collective bargaining and non-collective bargaining environments.
 Such a committee could serve a variety of purposes, including keeping faculty and administration apprised of technological changes that will affect the legislative, contract, and policy contexts.
 Such a committee would play a role in policy development, as well as perform a dispute resolution function.
-In the absence of such an overall policy committee, a dispute resolution committee with both administrative and faculty representation is essential."
+In the absence of such an overall policy committee, a dispute resolution committee with both administrative and faculty representation is essential.

-Principle 14 flows logically from the recommendations contained in Principle 11, which were drawn from earlier AAUP statements relating to faculty rights to own and control their own intellectual property.
-The purpose of Principle 14 is to extend these faculty rights to both traditional and larger scale corporate sponsored research agreements.
+Principle 14 flows logically from the recommendations contained in principle 11, which were drawn from earlier AAUP statements relating to the rights of faculty members to own and control their intellectual property.
+The purpose of principle 14 is to extend these faculty rights to both traditional and larger-scale corporate sponsored research agreements.

-Please see Recommended Principles to Guide Academy-Industry Relations for detailed citation of consensus statements by other academic and professional groups that support Principles 15-21.

-Finally, the statement on "Academic Freedom and Electronic Communications" reminds us that "teachers are entitled to freedom in the classroom in discussing their subject" and adds that "the concept of 'classroom' must . . . indeed encompass all sites where learning occurs-Web sites, home pages, bulletin boards, listserves, etc."
+Recommended Principles to Guide Academy-Industry Relations offers detailed citation of consensus statements by other academic and professional groups that support principles 15-21.
+Finally, the statement Academic Freedom and Electronic Communications reminds us that "teachers are entitled to freedom in the classroom in discussing their subject" and adds that "a classroom is not simply a physical space, but any location, real or virtual, in which instruction occurs."

-V. INTELLECTUAL PROPERTY PRINCIPLES DESIGNED FOR INCORPORATION INTO FACULTY HANDBOOKS AND COLLECTIVE BARGAINING AGREEMENTS
+V. Intellectual Property Principles Designed for Incorporation into Faculty Handbooks and Collective Bargaining Agreements

-NOTE: These principles are reproduced from Recommended Principles to Guide Academy-Industry Relations, a major AAUP report to be published in book form in early 2014 by the AAUP Foundation.
-We have retained the numbering used in the book.
-The book includes 56 principles.
+These principles are reproduced (with the original numbering retained) from Recommended Principles to Guide Academy-Industry Relations.